immutant/immutant.org/tutorials/installation.md

 Now that you have the plugin installed, run `lein immutant` to see what tasks it provides:

     $ lein immutant
-    Manage the deployment lifecycle of an Immutant application.

-    Subtasks available:
-    undeploy   Undeploys a project from the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME new        Creates a new project skeleton initialized for Immutant. archive    Creates an Immutant archive from a project deploy     Deploys a project to the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME run        Starts up the Immutant specified by ~/.lein/immutant/current or $IMMUTANT_HOME, displaying its console output env        Displays paths to the Immutant that the plugin can find overlay    Overlays features onto ~/.lein/immutant/current or $IMMUTANT_HOME init       Adds a sample immutant.init namespace to an existing project test       Runs tests inside an Immutant, after starting one (if necessary) and deploying the project version    Prints version info for the current Immutant if it can be determined install    Downloads and installs Immutant
+    undeploy   Undeploys a project from the current Immutant new        Creates a new project skeleton initialized for Immutant archive    Creates an Immutant archive from a project deploy     Deploys a project to the current Immutant run        Starts up the current Immutant, displaying its console output env        Displays paths to the Immutant that the plugin is currently using overlay    Overlays a feature set onto the current Immutant init       Adds a sample immutant.init namespace to the current project test       Runs a project's tests inside the current Immutant version    Prints version info for the current Immutant install    Downloads and installs an Immutant version

-    eval       Eval some code in a remote nrepl
+    Run `lein help immutant $SUBTASK` for subtask details.

 We'll only talk about the `install` and `run` tasks in this tutorial - we cover the application specific management tasks in the [deployment tutorial],